Optimal minimax rate of learning nonlocal interaction kernels: Settings and inverse problem in large sample limit

 \subsection{Exploration measure}

 The first step in the regression is to set a function space of learning.
-We set the default function space of learning to be $L^2_\rho$ by defining measure $\rho$ quantifying the exploration of the interaction kernel by the data.
-The exploration measure is the counterpart of the probability measure of the independent variable in classical statistical learning. \begin{definition}[Exploration measure] The exploration measure $\rho$ of the independent variable of the interaction kernel in \eqref{eq:opt_model_R} is the large sample limit of the empirical measure $\rho_M$ of the data $\{X^m\}_{m=1}^M$:
+We set the default function space of learning to be $L^2_\rho$ by defining a measure $\rho$ that quantifies the exploration of the interaction kernel by the data.
+The exploration measure serves as the analog of the probability measure of the independent variable in classical statistical learning. \begin{definition}[Exploration measure] The exploration measure $\rho$ associated with independent variable of the interaction kernel in \eqref{eq:opt_model_R} is the large sample limit of the empirical measure $\rho_M$ of data $\{X^m\}_{m=1}^M$: